-You should have a good honours degree in an arts subject, or a good honours degree in any subject together with experience of administration/management in an arts/cultural organisation, or 3 years’ relevant experience, for example in a senior management role in an arts/cultural organisation.
-On the basis of prior learning and achievement, exemption may be possible for up to 50% of Year 1 elements of the MA.
+You should have a good honours degree in an arts subject, or a good honours degree in any subject together with experience of administration/management in an arts/cultural organisation, or three years’ relevant experience, for example in a senior management role in an arts/cultural organisation.

 Months of entry

-It explores the requirements and benefits of strategic management, balancing theory and practice within the context of the prevailing social, political, economic and technological environments.
-It focuses on public and voluntary sector arts organisations, but also addresses key commercial sector issues.
+Our MA gives you a chance to explore the requirements and benefits of strategic management, power relations and policy and practice evaluations within art production.
+The programme balances theory and practice within the context of the prevailing social, political, economic and technological environments.
+We invite you to develop and expand your key critical thinking skills in smaller discursive seminar groups focusing on public and voluntary sector arts organisations, but also address key commercial sector issues.

 Information for international students